 What else do I have to do?

 This is a very important component of your application.
 Many schools will use the MCAT as the first cut for applicants.
-The average MCAT score for entry at IU School of Medicine is around 30.
+The average MCAT score for entering students at IU School of Medicine is around 509.
 This has been steadily rising for the past several years.
-If you have a score below 8 in any one section, you should plan to retake the exam.

 For verbal reasoning, the best preparation is practice reading.
 Read the newspaper, popular press, or anything in print.
 Practice reading for speed and comprehension.

 The science sections are based on the required courses.
 Reviewing that material should be helpful.